-This year, we might not be with everyone we wished, and our celebrations might not be as grand as planned but there's still ways in which we can make it feel like the holidays.
+This year, we might not be with everyone we wished, and our celebrations might not be as grand as planned but there's still ways in which we can make it feel like Christmas.
 We asked a few friends of ours what are the special activities that never fail to fill them with festive feelings.

 Claire Ratinon, gardener and writer

 “I spend much of November and a lot of December lamenting the early arrival of decorations and harbouring disdain for the same old Christmas songs, but it’s the first twinkle of fairy lights at home that finally gets me to give in to Christmas.

 I’ve only had a real tree once and I dragged it off a pub roof on Christmas Eve because they let me have it for a fiver.
 I’d always wanted one and thought I’d love it but I actually found it quite devastating having this beautiful thing dying in my home when it could have been left in the ground to live a long life.
 Since that year, I committed to always finding an alternative to a real tree.

 Most years, I decorate whichever house plant is the biggest but last year, Sam made a tree-sized triangle from offcuts of wood and we decorated it with holly and fir trimmings from our winter garden tidy up.
 Once the fairy lights were draped over it and switched on, our first Christmas had arrived in our new home.
 And come the New Year, we chopped it up and put it in the green waste bin!”

 Liv & Dom, illustrators and ceramicists (and sisters)

 “Something that definitely makes us get that Christmas feeling is mulled wine.
 It's a cliché for sure, but it's an unmistakably Christmassy smell.
 The first mull happens around the same time the Christmas tree goes up, and that's probably the first time we properly get into the Christmas spirit.